 Adam and Eve were in a lush garden with flowers and vegetation not yet marred by the presence of sin.
-They likely heard running water in the nearby river and animals were walking around freely.
-And maybe most significantly, Adam and Eve, “…felt no shame.”
+They likely heard running water in the nearby river, and animals walked freely.
+And maybe most significantly, Adam and Eve “…felt no shame.”

 “…and they become one flesh.
 The man and his wife were naked, and they felt no shame.”

-Here are 4 things to remember, discuss, and put into practice to help minimize the impact sin and shame has on our sex life:
+Here are four things to remember, discuss, and put into practice to help minimize the impact sin and shame have on our sex life:

 - Great sex starts with a Great Creator – God created sex and gave it as a good gift to husbands and wives.
 How incredible is it that God designed our bodies to experience the pleasure of sex?
-Think about how much precise physiology, chemistry, biology, and not to mention creativity, it took for God to get all the parts of a man and women working and fitting together to get each person to a point of, well, you know 🙂 …
+Think about how precise physiology, chemistry, biology, and not to mention creativity it took for God to get all the parts of a man and woman working and fitting together to get each person to the point of, well, you know 🙂 …

-- Tell your spouse a few of the parts of their body you are thankful to God for creating.
+- Tell your spouse a few parts of their body you are thankful to God for creating.

-- Then, take turns actually thanking God for those parts and the gift of sex.
+- Then, take turns thanking God for those parts and the gift of sex.

-- Finally, for the rest of your night out, do your best to stay touching each other until the moment you fall asleep.
+- Finally, for the rest of your night out, do your best to stay touching each other until you fall asleep.

 - Great sex is built on a Great Friendship – I’ve heard it said that physical affection follows emotional connection.
-And, emotional connection could be described as simply, friendship.
+An emotional connection could be described as simply friendship.
 Great sex is built on an emotionally secure friendship.
 Great lovers are great friends.

-- Tell your spouse 1 thing about their personality that you love.
+- Tell your spouse one thing about their personality that you love.

 - Then, besides sex, tell them what you enjoy doing together the most.

-- Put some time on the calendar right now to do these activities as soon as possible.
-Or if possible, do them tonight!
+- Put some time on the calendar to do these activities as soon as possible.
+Or do them tonight!

 - Great sex is practiced with a Promise – When was the last time you renewed your vows to each other?
-I’m not talking about a big 10 or 20 year anniversary deal with your closest friends, but rather just between you and your spouse.
+I’m not talking about a big ten or 20th-anniversary deal with your closest friends, but rather just between you and your spouse.
 Great sex is best experienced when your spouse knows you’re in this forever….no matter what.

 - In your own words, express your lifelong commitment to your spouse.

-- Take them by both hands and look them in the eyes and sincerely let them know you’ll never leave them.
+- Take them by both hands, look them in the eyes, and sincerely let them know you’ll never leave them.

-- Let them know you’ll always be there regardless of what the future holds.
+- Let them know you’ll always be there regardless of the future.